Additive Manufacturing of Living Composite Materials

 Conclusion

-The project combines these aspects to exploit organism growth and function in a way never done before to realise stiff, tough, and responsive materials, while paving the way for a future of living material structures.
+The project combines these aspects to exploit organism growth and function in a way never done before to realize stiff, tough, and responsive materials, while paving the way for a future of living material structures.

 Financiële details & Tijdlijn